 3. Things to Do

 So what do you do once you get to Disney Springs?
 Well, have fun, of course!
 Disney Springs has tons of entertainment available.
-The options include shopping at such awesome stores as World of Disney and the LEGO Store, as well as an AMC movie theater and a bowling alley.
+The options include shopping at such awesome stores as World of Disney and the LEGO Store, as well as an AMC movie theater, the NBA Experience, and a bowling alley.
 Additionally, there are tons of live performances happening throughout the week.
 If you’re looking to be entertained without spending tons of money, check out the free shows on the two outdoor stages or catch a movie at the AMC theater in the morning when ticket prices are super low.
 During Christmas time, there’s also the option of a free meet-and-greet with Santa, as well as the fee-free Christmas Tree Trail.

 For a no obligation, FREE Quote with new bookings contact our sponsor Magical Vacation Planner by calling: 1(407)442-0289